jlam55555/blank-new-tab/README.md

     - Enter an image URL to use an image
     - Enter any other value to get the default image (shown above)

+## Usage
+- Drag the file from your desktop or a file explorer program onto the "Chrome Extensions" (`chrome://extensions`) page and let the magic happen!

 ## See it in action
 ![Animation of extension in action](http://s33.postimg.org/xj5cqyy7z/ezgif_com_optimize.gif)